YosysHQ/mcy/docs/source/mutate.rst

 The Yosys ``mutate`` command
 ----------------------------

-``mcy``\ s mutation capability is backed by the Yosys ``mutate`` command.
+MCY's mutation capability is backed by the Yosys ``mutate`` command.
 This command has two functions: generating a list of mutations for a design, and applying a mutation to a design.
-For most users, it is not necessary to touch these internals, but understanding the inner workings of ``mcy`` may be relevant in advanced use cases.
+For most users, it is not necessary to touch these internals, but understanding the inner workings of MCY may be relevant in advanced use cases.

 .. _mutgen: